bright/new-www/content/blog/bluetooth-devices-that-change-healthcare.md

 ### Fall-detection devices

-These devices use sensors to detect falls among patients and the elderly, alerting caregivers and emergency services automatically.
+These smart health devices use sensors to detect falls among patients and the elderly, alerting caregivers and emergency services automatically.

 Companies: Lifeline develops fall-detection devices and sensors.